telerik/xaml-docs/controls/raddocking/how-to/implement-conditional-docking.md

 ---
 title: How to Implement Conditional Docking
 page_title: How to Implement Conditional Docking
-description: Check our &quot;How to Implement Conditional Docking&quot; documentation article for the RadDocking WPF control.
+description: Check our &quot;How to Implement Conditional Docking&quot; documentation article for the RadDocking {{ site.framework_name }} control.
 slug: raddocking-how-to-implement-conditional-docking
 tags: how,to,implement,conditional,docking
 published: True